David Bamberg: Legacy

 On 28 February 1965, Bamberg finished his first draft of his autobiography and sent it to many magician friends.
-Eventually the manuscript was divided into two books, Oriental Magic of the Bambergs by Robert Albo, Erick Lewis, and David Bamberg; and Illusion Show by David Bamberg.
+Eventually the manuscript was divided into two books, Oriental Magic of the Bambergs by Robert Albo, Eric C. Lewis, and David Bamberg; and Illusion Show by David Bamberg.

 A young boy in Cuba named Cesareo Pelaez saw shows by Fu Manchu and later, when he came to the United States, formed a magic production in the Bamberg tradition.
 On 20 February 1977, in Beverly, Massachusetts, Pelaez aka "Marco" presented Le Grand David and his own Spectacular Magic Company for weekend performances.
 "Marco", along with Seth the Sensational and David Bull as Le Grand David, presented a spectacular revue in the style of the Fu Manchu show.
 The vaudeville-inspired stage show continues to this day, after 35 years, honoring the tradition once carried by Bamberg.

 After retiring and settling down in his shop in Buenos Aires, Argentina, Bamberg spent much of his time teaching and coaching magicians of the next generation.
 One of the magicians he taught was an adolescent Marcelo Contento.
 Contento learned shadowgraphy from Bamberg, and was the only person to fully do so.
 He went on to tour worldwide with his own shadow act which he developed from what he learned from Bamberg.
 However, the talent ended there, as Contento was diagnosed with a form of brain cancer and died before his son grew old enough to learn it from him.